 Remember that the higher the loft is, the higher the trajectory of the ball will be.
 Technically, you’d want at least 15 degrees on your loft angle to improve your launch height and overall trajectory.
 Some thrive at 12.

 As much as experienced golfers prefer lower loft, this will be difficult to use if you have lower precision.
 So as much as possible, look for lofts that aren’t lower than 10 degrees.
 The ideal range is between 15 and as much as 54.

-Aside from the clubhead, the design of the shaft will also make a big difference in your game as a senior golfer.
-If you want to boost your accuracy, look for a shaft with a heavier weight on the grip side.
+Aside from the clubhead, the design of the shaft will also make a big difference in your game as a senior players.
+If you want to boost your accuracy, look for a lightweight shaft with a heavier weight on the grip side.

 On the other hand, if you want to improve your swing speed, a longer and lighter shaft would be a perfect choice.
 The more flexible the shaft gets, the easier it becomes to produce power for your swings.
 This is why it’s the best choice for senior golfers.

-Take note that the flex of the golf club will affect the trajectory, distance, and accuracy of every shot.
+Take note that the flex shaft of the golf club sets will affect the trajectory, distance, and accuracy of every shot.
 Basically, there are five flexes available:

 *Extra stiff – This is reserved for long hitters who can reach up to 300 yards straight from the tee.
 However, this shaft type is often available on customized clubs only.

 *Stiff Shaft – This is a popular option and the best choice for those who can hit 250 yards or more.
 Also, this is best for low to mid handicappers and those who have jerky swings.
 However, it’s not the best choice for seniors.

 *Regular – This is the flex you’ll find on regular golf clubs.
 It’s best for golfers who can drive a ball between 230 and 250 yards.
 Another thing that contributes to its popularity is its forgiving nature.